Albadraco: Description

-The describing authors indicated five distinguishing traits.
-They were autapomorphies, unique derived characters, in which Albadraco differs from all other known Azhdarchidae.
+The describers of Albadraco, Solomon and colleagues, indicated five distinguishing traits.
+They were autapomorphies, unique derived characters.
+They differ from all other known members of Azhdarchidae, the group to which Albadraco belongs.
 The cutting edges and sides of the beak show a high foramina density.
 The premaxilla has split-like foramina on the lower and side surfaces but also two rows of foramina on the side.
 The snout has a triangular cross-section but its top edge is more rounded than with other azhdarchids.
 The symphysis of the lower jaws has a U-shaped cross-section in front but a V-shaped one at the rear.
-The fourth neck vertebra has an Elongation Ratio, horizontal length divided by transverse width, that more approaches the ER of the third neck vertebra of other azhdarchids in being shorter than usual.
+The fourth neck vertebra has an elongation ratio (horizontal length divided by transverse width) that is shorter than usual, being more comparable to the elongation ratio of the third neck vertebra in other azhdarchids.

-Phylogeny
+Classification

-In 2019, Albadraco was placed in the Azhdarchidae, based on the comparative method.
+In its description in 2020, Albadraco was placed in the Azhdarchidae, based on the method of comparative anatomy.
+A more specific placement was made in a 2021 phylogenetic analysis by American paleontologist Brian Andres, where he found Albadraco in the smaller clade Azhdarchinae, close to the azhdarchids Aerotitan and Mistralazhdarcho.
+In 2022, a phylogenetic analysis by Argentinian paleontologist Leonardo Ortiz David and colleagues found a different placement for Albadraco.
+They recovered it within the Quetzalcoatlinae as the sister taxon of Hatzegopteryx, corroborating their relationship as pterosaurs originating from Transylvania.